This was MADRID31 "Contemporary Phantasmagorias" 2023

 Servando Rocha

-Servando Rocha (Santa Cruz de La Palma, 1974) is a writer and editor for La Felguera Editores and Agente Provocador.
-He has participated for three decades in different radical expressions related to artistic creation and underground history, with special interest in territory, memory, psychogeography, magic and violence in the dominant culture.
+Servando Rocha (Santa Cruz de La Palma, 1974), writer and editor for La Felguera Editores and Agente Provocador, has been involved for three decades in various radical expressions related to artistic creation and underground history, with a special interest in territory, memory, psychogeography, magic, and violence in dominant culture.

 Maria Jerez